Joseph Wirth: First term

-The Reichstag ratified the London Schedule the following day, 11 May, and Wirth began his "fulfilment policy" (Erfüllungspolitik).
+The Reichstag ratified the London Schedule the following day, 11 May 1921, and Wirth began his "fulfilment policy" (Erfüllungspolitik).
 By attempting to comply with the Allied demands – and thus prevent them from occupying the Ruhr – Wirth wanted to show that the annual payments of three billion gold marks were beyond Germany's means.
 On 31 August 1921, after considerable effort, Germany was able to pay the first half-yearly instalment.
 During the period of relaxed diplomatic relations that surrounded the payment, the U.S.–German Peace Treaty was signed, and Walther Rathenau, then minister of Reconstruction, concluded a comprehensive agreement with France for paying reparations in kind for the reconstruction of the devastated regions of the country.
 The fulfilment policy was quickly broken off due to the problems of financing it.
-In December 1921 Germany had to request a postponement of the next payment.
+In December 1921, Germany had to request a postponement of the next payment.
 The extreme Right reacted to Wirth's reparations policy by calling for his assassination.

 Two members of the right-wing terrorist group Organisation Consul assassinated Matthias Erzberger on 26 August 1921 for his role in signing the Armistice of 11 November.
 At about the same time, the conflict between the Berlin government and the Bavarian government of Gustav Ritter von Kahr came to a head when President Friedrich Ebert placed Bavaria under a state of emergency.
 The Reich government was then able to disarm the paramilitary Bavarian Citizens' Defense groups (Einwohnerwehr), and Kahr, without their armed support, stepped down as Bavarian minister president.

 The strife which arose out of the crisis in Bavaria had only just abated when in mid-October the League of Nations' announcement of the partition of Upper Silesia between Germany and Poland aroused considerable anger throughout Germany.
-Almost sixty percent of the vote in the March 1921 plebiscite in ethnically mixed Upper Silesia was in favour of staying part of Germany, but the heavily industrialised eastern part of the region was nevertheless awarded to Poland.
+Almost sixty per cent of the vote in the March 1921 plebiscite in ethnically mixed Upper Silesia was in favour of staying part of Germany, but the heavily industrialised eastern part of the region was nevertheless awarded to Poland.
 Wirth believed that its severance from Germany would fatally affect Germany's capacity to pay its reparations.

 On 22 October 1921, he resigned in protest over the partition.
 Three days later, President Friedrich Ebert once again asked him to form a government, which Wirth did on 26 October with the second Wirth cabinet.
 Because the DDP and German People's Party (DVP) had refused to accept the partition of Silesia or join any coalition that agreed to it, the SPD and Centre Party formed a minority government.
 On 26 October, Wirth gave a government statement in which he presented his new cabinet as a combination of trusted individuals, not as members of a coalition.